GuangxingHan/guangxinghan.github.io/index.md

 I am currently a **final year Ph.D. candidate** in Department of Computer Science and Technology in Tsinghua University, advised by Prof. Chongrong Li.
 Before that, I received my bachelor's degree in Beijing University of Posts and Telecommunications (BUPT) in 2014.

-My current research topics include object detection in images and videos, person re-identification and GANs.
+My current research topics include object detection in images and videos, person re-identification, domain adaptation and GANs.

 ## Selected Publications